 1) introduction, enhancement, moving, or removing features from the original image;

-2) grouping of images that should obviously be presented separately (e.g., from different parts of the same gel, or from different gels); or
+(e.g., from different parts of the same gel, or from different gels); or

 3) modifying the contrast, brightness or color balance to obscure, eliminate or enhance some information.